rancher/docs/content/rancher/tasks/global-configuration/pod-security-policies.md

 ---
 tag: ["rancher", "pod security policies","security policies", "settings" ]
 category: "rancher"
-layout: list-docs
+layout: single
 title: Adding Pod Security Policies
 weight: 90
 ---

+# Pod Security Policies

-# Adding Pod Security Policies
+## Adding Pod Security Policies

-Using {{< product >}}, you can create a pod security policy using our GUI rather than creating a .yaml file.
+Using {{< product >}}, you can create a Pod Security Policy using our GUI rather than creating a .yaml file.

 1. From the **Global** view, select **Security** > **Pod Security Policies** from the main menu.
 Then click **Add Policy**.